How a Title IX Attorney Protects Your Rights in an Assault, Harassment or Discrimination Defense

 What is the advantage of having a Title IX Attorney defense for an investigation?

 If you hire our team to help you with your Title IX issue, our primary and only concern is protecting your interests.
-University appointed advisors, friends, and trusted colleagues cannot protect your interests in the same way our team can.
+University appointed advisers, friends, and trusted colleagues cannot protect your interests in the same way our team can.
 You can count on us to protect you, your academic career, and professional career.
-You can count on us to defend and advise you of any potential criminal implications.
-Our team has worked with Title IX offices across the country and closely with Title IX offices across the State of Michigan.
-We know what it takes to succeed in an investigation and our team can give you a distinct advantage.
+You can count on us to defend and advise you of any potential criminal implications of domestic violence, sexual assault or other offenses.
+Our team has worked with Title IX offices across the country and closely with Title IX offices across the state of Michigan.
+We know what it takes to succeed in an investigation, and our team can give you a distinct advantage.

 How can your lawyers help me in a sexual assault, harassment or discrimination investigation?